 Activity trackers are changing almost monthly.
 We see, for example, the Microsoft Band, Epson PS-500, Samsung Gear Fit and the Fitbit Surge HR all containing optical HR.
 For a true comparison, you need to compare the Fuse to similar models with an inbuilt optical HR unit such as the models that I just listed.

 Here’s the slightly more expensive, more functionally rich but probably slightly less HR-accurate MS BAND.
 I actually prefer the MS band.

 Activity Tracker Functions:

 The activity tracker is basic.
 It’s nothing special and is like ‘all the rest’ on the market in terms of functionality.
-It counts steps, calories, pedometer-distance and sets daily goals.
+It counts steps, calories, pedometer distance and sets daily goals.

 MIO have missed a real trick along the lines of that followed by for example Microsoft and, sort of, by Polar with the Polar M400.
-The trick being tracking ‘exercise load’ and/or ‘training load’.
+The trick is tracking ‘exercise load’ and/or ‘training load’.
 Steps are all well and good but 10,000 steps (quite a lot) will pale into physiological insignificance against a 40 minute brisk run.
 You need to track the intensity as well.
 With a built-in heart rate monitor MIO have the perfect hardware base on which to do that.
 They could even enable ‘proper’ sleep tracking by using periodically turned on heart rate monitoring throughout the night. ie ‘proper’ sleep tracking.

 Maybe that could be added later?
-Whilst relatively straightforward to implement from a hardware perspective it would probably require considerable changes to the APP on both iOS and Android.
+Whilst relatively straightforward to implement from a hardware perspective, it would probably require considerable changes to the APP on both iOS and Android.

 You can change the data that appears on the ‘screen’ with the MIO GO app where goals, steps, calories and the like can be enabled or disabled.